ryantenney/metrics-spring/README.md

 			this.bar(); // doesn't pass through the proxy

 			// fix: reengineer
-			// workaround: enable `expose-proxy` in and then:
+			// workaround: enable `expose-proxy` and change to:
 			((Foo) AopContext.currentProxy()).bar(); // hideous, but it works }
 	}